 Human Rights and Freedom from State Tyranny: Country Studies — North Korea

-The Democratic People's Republic of Korea (DPRK), or North Korea, was established under the trusteeship of the Soviet Union on September 9, 1948, formalizing the partition of the Korean Peninsula following World War II.
-In 1950, North Korea launched a war to unify the peninsula that ended in an armistice in 1953 that divided the North and South along the 38th parallel.
+The Democratic People's Republic of Korea (DPRK), or North Korea, was formally established under the trusteeship of the Soviet Union on September 9, 1948, formalizing the partition of the Korean Peninsula following World War II.
+In 1950, North Korea launched a war to unify the peninsula that ended in an armistice in 1953 dividing the North and South along the 38th parallel.
 North Korea, modeled initially on Soviet communism, developed its own Communist state ideology, called Juche, or "self-reliance."
-Today, North Korea is one of the most repressive, closed, and internationally isolated states in the world and is consistently judged to be among the worst violators of human rights in Freedom House's annual Freedom in the World survey.
+Under this Communist regime, North Korea has been one of the most repressive, closed, and internationally isolated states in the world and is consistently judged to be among the worst violators of human rights by Freedom House's annual Freedom in the World survey as well as by other human rights organizations.

-With a population of approximately 23 million, North Korea was the 45th most populous country in the world in 2006.
-Due to the North Korean government's control over information, reliable economic data are lacking.
-However, the World Bank estimates that North Korea classified as a low-income country in 2006, with a gross national income (GNI) per capita of $900 or below.
-Since the mid-1990s, it is estimated that as many as two million people have died from food shortages brought about by the combination of natural disasters and economic mismanagement by the government.
-Although North Korea has received significant amounts of food assistance over the previous decade, the government dedicates much of its budget to the military and is continuing an aggressive security policy of developing nuclear weapons.
-The North's economic and political record contrasts starkly with that of South Korea, which emerged from a period of authoritarian rule to become a stable democracy and in 2006 was the world's 13th-largest economy in terms of gross domestic product (GDP).
+North Korea’s population is approximately 25 million by the UN’s 2016 estimate, the 50th largest in the world.
+Given the lack of independent information sources, reliable economic data are lacking.
+The United Nations in 2014 ranked it 104th in total GDP output ($15 billion).
+The World Bank, UN, and CIA, however, all classify North Korea among the lowest-income countries.
+The IMF measurement of nominal GDP per capita in 2015 was $583 per year (174th out of 186 countries), while the CIA World Factbook measured it at $1,200 (149th out of 191 countries).
+Since the mid-1990s, it is estimated that as many as two million people have died unnatural deaths from food shortages brought about by the combination of natural disasters and economic mismanagement by the government.
+Although North Korea received significant amounts of food assistance over the previous decade as a result of international agreements limiting nuclear weapons development, most assistance stopped after the government reneged on those agreements and resumed nuclear and missile development.
+Much of the national budget is dedicated to security services and the military.
+Under previous and current leaders, the government has assumed an aggressive security policy of developing nuclear weapons and threatening their potential use against South Korea, the United States, and other targets.
+The North's economic and political record contrasts starkly with that of South Korea, which emerged from a period of authoritarian rule to become a stable democracy and in 2014 was the world's 13th largest economy in nominal gross domestic product at $1.4 trillion in total and 28th highest in average GDP per capita at more than $27,500 per year.

 The Japanese Annexation

-Although Korean leaders had defeated attempts by European powers and the United States to control trade over several centuries, ultimately they were unable to withstand Japan's growing industrial and military power.
-Japanese colonial rule, which lasted until August 1945, was harsh.
-Unlike some European colonial powers that relied on indigenous populations in their colonies to staff their bureaucracies, Japan sent up to 700,000 administrators to implement a legal system of racial discrimination against ethnic Koreans.
-After a time, Japanese authorities attempted to eliminate Korean civilization and culture.
-The Korean aristocracy and court bureaucracy were eradicated, Japanese conglomerates dominated the economy, and forced labor and sexual servitude were widespread.
-Koreans were forced to abandon Buddhism and Confucianism and forced to worship at Shinto shrines, and even the Korean alphabet, language, and books, as well as Korean history, were suppressed.
-Although Japanese history often stresses the positive developments that occurred in Korea under its rule (such as industrialization and the development of modern transportation and communication structures), the occupation was nonetheless severe.
+The 600-year-old Chosun dynasty ended when Japan annexed Korea as a colony in 1910.
+Korean leaders had withstood European and US attempts to control trade from the peninsula but towards the end of the 19th century they were forced to succumb to the growing industrial and military power of Japan.
+Lasting until August 1945, Japanese rule was harsh.
+Unlike European colonial powers that staffed their colonial bureaucracies with indigenous populations, Japan sent 700,000 administrators to implement a legal system of racial discrimination against ethnic Koreans.
+The Korean aristocracy was eradicated; Japanese conglomerates dominated the economy; and forced labor and sexual servitude were widespread.
+Koreans were forced to abandon Buddhism and Confucianism and to worship at Shinto shrines.
+Even the Korean alphabet, language, and books, as well as Korean history, were suppressed.
+Japanese history stresses positive developments that occurred in Korea under its rule (such as industrialization), but Koreans remember the occupation as an historical tragedy.

-The United States did not enter southern Korea until September 9, 1945, well after the Soviet army had occupied the North.
-Initially a "free and independent Korea" had been pledged at the Cairo Conference by Allied leaders in 1943, which had included the Chinese leader, Chiang Kai-shek.
-Yet this promise changed with the Yalta Agreement in 1945, which called for the establishment of a trusteeship in Korea.
-To avoid further conflict, U.S. leaders proposed an initial division of the Korean Peninsula along the 38th parallel, a natural marker, along with a promise for negotiations to unite the two areas.
-Although the Soviet leader, Joseph Stalin, accepted the proposal, he had no intention of negotiating.
-Stalin installed Kim Il-sung as head of the North Korean Provisional People's Committee to consolidate his control.
-The Soviet Union then boycotted deliberations at the UN to broker elections, which were held only in the South in 1948.
-Syngman Rhee, who had been a member of the provisional government in the South, was elected president.
+The United States entered southern Korea on September 9, 1945, well after the Soviet army occupied the North.
+Earlier, US President Franklin Roosevelt, British Prime Minister Winston Churchill, and China’s Chiang Kai-shek had pledged to establish a "free and independent Korea," but this promise was abandoned in the 1945 Yalta Agreement signed by Roosevelt, Churchill, and Stalin.
+It called instead for a trusteeship of Korea.
+To avoid further conflict, the US proposed an initial division of the Korean Peninsula along the 38th parallel, a natural marker, and future negotiations to unite the two areas.
+Stalin accepted the proposal, but refused later to negotiate unity.
+Stalin installed communist guerrilla leader Kim Il-sung as head of the North Korean Provisional People's Committee to consolidate Soviet control.
+The Soviet Union boycotted UN deliberations to broker unified elections, and elections took place only in South Korea.
+Syngman Rhee, who had been a member of the provisional government in the south, was elected president.
 On August 13, 1948, the Republic of Korea was established.
-Three weeks later, Kim Il-sung announced the establishment of the Democratic People's Republic of Korea.
+Kim Il-sung declared the establishment of the Democratic People's Republic of Korea three weeks later.

 Molding a Militarist Totalitarian State

-The Korean Peninsula was thus divided between north and south as profoundly as post–World War II Germany was divided between east and west.
-After the founding of the DPRK, Kim followed a strict Soviet model, adopting a doctrinaire Communist ideology, even though Soviet forces were mostly withdrawn in 1948.
-Kim Il-Sung nationalized the economy, confiscated property, collectivized land, and built a powerful police and administrative apparatus.
-The government repressed citizens' political rights and civil liberties and imposed a rigid totalitarian system, including through the use of forced labor camps in which millions of people have been punished.
+The Korean Peninsula was thus divided between north and south as profoundly as post–World War II Germany was divided between east and west (see Country Study).
+After the founding of the DPRK, Kim Il-sung followed a strict Soviet model and adopted a doctrinaire Communist ideology.
+Kim’s regime nationalized the economy, confiscated property, collectivized land, and built a powerful police and administrative apparatus.
+The government imposed a rigid totalitarian system that repressed all citizens' political rights and civil liberties.
+A system of forced labor camps was established in which millions of people have been punished.

 The Drive for Nuclear Weapons